sin5678/inav_cn_wiki/iNav-setup-checklist.md

 ## 7. Determine and set hover throttle
 Use blackbox or Configurator to figure out throttle stick position when your copter is hovering.
 Set **nav_mc_hover_thr** CLI variable to that value.

+## 8. Setup and verify failsafe on TX and iNav
+TODO: We need a thorough guide covering possible scenarios (TX + iNav, TX only, iNav only), guide how to setup failsafe in iNav properly.